 Non-confirmed spaces are the best way to pick up a launch.
 Since confirmation is required 10 days prior to launch, spaces become available 9 days prior to launch at 8 AM.
 If you are looking for a launch on March 20 call on March 11th.
 Cancelled spaces can become available at any time.
 Check availability online and reserve by calling 541-479-3735.

-If you don’t get a permit on the Rogue or if you need a back up incase you don’t get a cancellation here are some other fun nearby runs.
+If you don’t get a permit on the Rogue or if you need a back up incase you don’t get a cancellation here are a couple fun nearby runs.

 - Klamath – A nice 3-day class III trip from Happy Camp to Green Riffle.
 Dragon’s Tooth is a bigger class – IV rapid on the level of difficulty of Blossom Bar.
 Ukonom Creek makes for an excellent hike.
 Upstream of Happy Camp is an easier Class II run with nice scenery.
 Klamath runs all summer.